 I remember as we walk, that it’s advised to not pull off the leech, as they don’t detach easily, but I guess these were small enough to flick off.
 Or we were just lucky.
 And applying salt is another remedy that allows these critters to fall off easily, which I make a mental note to myself to pack next time.

 We finally arrive at the fun suspension bridge and scamper up and down it as it wobbles in the air, taking in the views.
 The Phil Houghton Bridge is a metal suspension bridge that crosses Piles Creek and it is part of the Great North Walk.
 It replaces an older bridge that is part visible upstream.
-We are overlooking the river and gum tree laden-valley from this moving bridge, and we spot an oasis in the bushland.
+We are enjoying our elevated position overlooking the river and gum tree laden-valley from this moving bridge, and we spot an oasis in the bushland.
 This beach-like oasis seems like a perfect place to stop and recharge our energy.

 I eagerly lay out on my nifty travel towel – on a small patch of sand along the river, until I spot three more leeches.
 Then I notice a leech is on the border of my sock and skin, I flick it so quickly, that my reflexes surprise me, I don’t like to harm animals.
 But somehow my body is in sync with my mind and they both work at lightning speed, and I’m not really sure if it was a leech.

 I’m perplexed to see my sister take a leisurely swim in what I feel could be leech-infested waters, but apart from that, this is a lovely spot for a rest and a cool down.
 She coaxes us with a hand wave to come in, and I nonchalantly indicate I’m happy to picnic on a rock and eat Mum’s scrumptious potato salad that she made for all of us, and I secretly keep watch and ponder the habitats of leeches.
 Do leeches swim or live in the water?
 Not sure, I was just happy to move on from here.